timbenroeck/macos_capture_transcripts/readme.md

 ### Output Directory Structure

-Both conversion scripts will create an output directory named `converted_transcripts` in the **same directory where you run the conversion script**.
+Both conversion scripts will create an output directory named `processed_transcripts` in the **same directory where you run the conversion script**.
 The converted text files will be placed inside this directory.

-* **Output Location:** `./converted_transcripts/`
+* **Output Location:** `./processed_transcripts/`
 * **Output Filename:** The name of the output `.txt` file will be based on the input filename (for Zoom) or the input directory name (for Teams).

 ### `process_zoom_transcript.py`